 The registered share capital of InVision AG is reported as the subscribed capital.
 The subscribed capital is divided into 2,235,000 no-par value shares (Stückaktie), each such share representing a notional amount of EUR 1.00 of the Company’s registered share capital.
 At the end of the reporting period, the Company holds no treasury shares.

 The Executive Board is authorised, with the consent of the Supervisory Board, to increase the registered share capital one or more times by up to EUR 1,117,500 (Authorised Capital Account 2015) on or before 17 May 2020.

 Pursuant to the shareholder resolution adopted on 18 May 2015, the registered share capital was conditionally increased by up to EUR 1,117,500 (Conditional Capital Account 2015).
 Pursuant to a shareholder resolution also adopted on 18 May 2015, the Company was authorised to buy-back its own shares in a quantity representing up to 10 percent of the registered share capital as it existed at the time the resolution was adopted.
 The authorisation will remain in effect until 17 May 2020.

-By now, there is an integrated sales and marketing organisation for all products and services of the Group.
-Thus, a categorisation of revenues by regions as provided in previous years, was not carried out for fiscal year 2015.
+There is an integrated sales and marketing organisation for all products and services of the Group.
+Thus, a categorisation of revenues by regions was not carried out.